GTMYang/GTMRefresh/README.md

 ## DEFAULTS

-There are global defaults for all `GTMActivityIndicatorView` instances.
+There are global defaults for all `GTMRefresh` instances.

 - Default animation type.